yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 CryptoBridge: https://goo.gl/7nZGdk

-Alright.
-Got all your stuff together?

-Great!
-Let's get started :)

 ## SETUP YOUR PI ##

-First we will setup & configure the Pi so that it is properly secure and can run smoothly.
+First we will setup & configure the Pi so that it is properly secure and can run backups smoothly.
 Remember that this is where our coins will be kept, so making sure this is secure and properly set to backup regularly is critical.

 > NOTE: For ease of use, I recommend using Noobs to install Rasbian.
 For more info on how to get Noobs onto the SD card, and do the Raspbian install, follow the steps here: https://www.raspberrypi.org/learning/software-guide/